AuroraWright/SafeA9LHInstaller/README.md

 **Usage / Features:**

+*DO NOT USE THIS VERSION TO INSTALL ON NEW 3DS UNLESS YOU HAVE AN HARDMOD, CAUSES RANDOM BRICKS!
+UNINSTALLATION IS FINE*
 For a comprehensive guide to installing A9LH and to 3DS hacking in general, refer to [Plailect's guide](https://github.com/Plailect/Guide/wiki/Get-Started).
 For other details about the program, refer to the [GBATemp thread](http://gbatemp.net/threads/safea9lhinstaller.419577/).